 What are the legal underpinnings of judicial precedent and stare decisis?
 Where did these doctrines come from?

 They derive from English common law, in which judicial decisions are one of the primary sources of law (the others being statutes and constitutions).
 Civil-law countries don't have the same commitment to precedent as common-law countries.
 Justinian (a.d.
 483–565) forbade the use of precedent, and then this prohibition became enshrined in all legal systems deriving from Roman law.
 But in Anglo-American legal systems, the doctrine of precedent remains strong.

 How much discretion do judges have in determining whether to follow a prior decision on a similar legal question?

 The orthodox view is that judges must either follow precedents or distinguish them.
 It does involve a fair amount of discretion.
 So-called “willful judges," who impose their own views on the law, will grab more discretion than others.
 My co-authors and I believe that good judging requires not being willful; it involves self-abnegation.

 Can precedent sometimes preserve the “wrong" decisions?

 Absolutely.
 That's one of its weaknesses.
 But the legal system has ways of overcoming this weakness.
 For example, a court may determine that the facts of a current case differ in some significant respect from those in an earlier “wrong" decision and therefore find the precedent inapplicable.
 In certain circumstances, a high court can overturn its own precedents.
 But lower courts can never fail to follow a clearly applicable precedent from a superior court.

-Do you have any advice for second- and third-year law students who will soon be gaining first-hand experience with precedent in their practice?
+Any advice for law students who will soon be gaining first-hand experience with precedent in practice?

 Read critically.
 Try to understand how your professors discuss and analyze cases.
 After class, talk with them about case-reading techniques.
 There's a lot of nuanced know-how you'll need to pick up.
 Oh, and read The Law of Judicial Precedent.